OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/service-bus-messaging/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

            public static void Initialize()
            {
-               // Using Http toobe friendly with outbound firewalls.
+               // Using Http to be friendly with outbound firewalls.
                ServiceBusEnvironment.SystemConnectivity.Mode =
                    ConnectivityMode.Http;

-               // Create hello namespace manager which gives you access to
+               // Create the namespace manager which gives you access to
                // management operations.
                var namespaceManager = CreateNamespaceManager();

-               // Create hello queue if it does not exist already. if (!namespaceManager.QueueExists(QueueName))
+               // Create the queue if it does not exist already. if (!namespaceManager.QueueExists(QueueName))
                {
                    namespaceManager.CreateQueue(QueueName);
                }

-               // Get a client toohello queue.
+               // Get a client to the queue.
                var messagingFactory = MessagingFactory.Create(
                    namespaceManager.Address,
                    namespaceManager.Settings.TokenProvider);